What Does Ballistic Rated Mean?

 - Wiley-X Tactical Eyewear

-Even with the help provided by most safety eyewear manufacturers and retailers, it’s important to still make sure any product purchased for military use is listed on the QPL, at least until the marking requirement takes effect in 2016.
+Even with the help provided by most safety eyewear manufacturers and retailers, it’s important to still make sure any product purchased for military use is listed on the QPL or contains the APEL certification marking.